Table of Contents

-SI joint pain can be caused by a number of different factors.
+SI joint pain can be caused by several different factors.
 One common cause is a car accident, as the impact can damage the ligaments and muscles around the joint.

-SI joint pain can also be caused by simple everyday activities such as lifting heavy objects or sitting for long periods of time.
+SI joint pain can also be caused by simple everyday activities such as lifting heavy objects or sitting for long periods.

 Also, weight gain can put extra strain on the SI joint, causing it to become unstable and resulting in pain.